-Understanding roast levels and their flavour impact
+Understanding roast levels and their impact on flavour

 It begins with a raw product, full of potential but lacking extractable flavour, and transforms into a roasted product boasting a diverse array of fragrance, aroma and flavour attributes.
 The roaster's role is to balance the coffee’s acidity, sweetness, body, and bitterness.
 Equally important is empowering consumers to comprehend their purchase and extract their desired flavours.